dnsimple/dnsimple-support/content/articles/delegating-dnsimple-registered.markdown

 # Delegating a Domain registered with DNSimple to DNSimple

-Swithing the name servers to DNSimple will cause the domain to resolve using the DNS records configured in your DNSimple account.
+Switching the name servers to DNSimple will cause the domain to resolve using the DNS records configured in your DNSimple account.

 <div class="section-steps" markdown="1">
 ##### Changing the name servers to DNSimple